PavanRangani/docs/docs/prd/chat/my-chats.md

 ## Rules

 - This page shows all Open and Upcoming tasks having atleast one Chat of the particular family
+- My Chat page shows new messsages in Realitime.
+Left panel count also updated in realtime for unread messages.
+Organge bar is not shown in realtime (To avoid frequent API calls).
 - If the task does not have any chat, that task won’t be shown here.
 - This page shows all tasks regardless of login user is in RACI or not
 - Also shows Done tasks in this page when Login user has any unread chat in that Done task.
   - Case: There is one task where Ajay and Chirag are in the RACI team.
 Ajay have added one Chat and before Chirag “Mark as read” that chat, Ajay have moved it to Done.
 So Chirag will still see that task in this page.
 - All tasks in this page are shown in the order selected under “Sort by” dropdown.
 See [Sort by](#sort-by)
 - Allows to filter tasks in this page by various filter criterias.
 See [Filters](#filter)
 - Tasks having Unread Chat notification are highlighted so that user can quickly find such tasks